rugbyprof/2143-ObjectOrientedProgramming/Design_Patterns/observer_pattern.md

 subject.notify_observers('test')
 ```

+## Example 2

-Let's take the example of a TechForumon which technical posts are published by different users.
+Let's say there is a TechForumon in which technical posts are published by different users.
 The users might subscribe to receive notifications when any of the other users publishes a new post.

-To see this in the light of objects, we could have a  ̳TechForum‘ object and we can have anotherlist of objects called  ̳User‘ objects that are registered to the  ̳TechForum‘ object, that canobservefor any new posts on the  ̳TechForum‘.
-Along with the new post notification, the title of the post is sent.A similar analogy could be drawn in terms of aJob Agency and Job Seekers/Employers.
-This could be an extension where Employers and Job Seekers subscribe to two different kinds of notification via a common subject (Job Agency).
-Job Seekers would be looking for relevant job notifications and employers would be looking for new job seeker registration fitting a job profile
+So we have:

+- A `TechForum` object
+- Some list of objects that registered with `TechForum` object.

+Any object registered with the `TechForum` object, is an **observer**, and will be notified of any new posts.
+Along with the new post notification, the title of the post is sent.

 ```python
 """Python snippet for a Technical Forum where technical posts